 It’s no secret that customer experience (CX) is crucial.
 Salesforce reports that 80% of consumers value a company’s experience just as much as its products and services, and 57% have stopped buying from a company because a competitor provided a better experience.

-As marketing leaders plan their 2019 budgets and strategies for new ways to reach customers and instill loyalty, it’s time to consider the future of customer experience for your brand.
-Our CX Maturity Model is a framework that helps to assess your current organizational approach and provide an achievable roadmap for moving forward.
+As you develop your strategies and budgets for new ways to reach customers and instill loyalty, consider the future of customer experience for your brand.
+Our CX Maturity Model is a framework that helps to assess your current organizational approach and provides an achievable roadmap for moving forward.

 Level 1: Developing

 All companies start at this level of undifferentiated engagement with customers.
 Digital experiences include one-size-fits-all websites and blast email campaigns driven by loosely defined personas.
 Data must be manually gathered across decentralized tech tools and only reflect channel-level or campaign-level analytics reporting based on traffic.